Transmit : Ideas & Content Generator

 Transmit specialises in creating beautiful ideas and content for multiple platforms — we are expert video-storytellers and creative content generators.
 From a studio on Wellington’s South Coast, Transmit crafts quality, distinctively Aotearoa New Zealand content.
 There’s an art in what we do.
 A background in journalism and filmmaking brings an intuitive and innovative approach to all our projects and for businesses, large and small.
 Transmit is a creative force whose work sets its clients apart.
 Transmit’s the word, pass it on.

-Sarah Hunter, Transmit director, was selected as one of two artists for Wild Creations an initiative to support artists to engage with nature and conservation run by Creative New Zealand and Department of Conservation.
+Sarah Hunter, Transmit director, has been selected as one of two artists for Wild Creations an initiative to support artists to engage with nature and conservation run by Creative New Zealand and Department of Conservation.
 The project called ‘Home’. will be based around Porangahau Estuary in Hawke’s Bay, and a series of photographs by Sarah in the remote coastal habitat and workshops with Porangahau School pupils will form the basis for an installation.
 The photography will be printed on a series of origami paper lampshades and light box pillars by Juliet Black and accompanied by field sound by Dr Thomas Voyce.

 Transmit director Sarah Hunter collaborated with The Larder for ‘Common Sense’ a light installation & collaboration during Wellington On A Plate.
 Four dahlia photos by Sarah were added to existing lampshades and remain in place at the local eatery.